senriques/Blockchain-4010-Fall-2018/Lectures/Lect-03/Lect-03.md

 2nd.
 Purpose of a business
 -------------------------

-To make $.
+To make a profit for the owners of the business.

 What is "Fiduciary Responsibility".
+It means that you have been placed / are in a position of legal responsibility for managing somebody else's money.